andriusstank/downhill/intro/part3.md

 respect to, we have to pack them together into single tuple or record `BVar a`.
 If we have a complex model, `a` might be a complex structure of nested records.

-Constructing real `Expr` nodes is inefficient, because accessing any member with have a cost proportional to the size of the whole structure.
+Constructing real `Expr` nodes is inefficient, because accessing any member will have a cost proportional to the size of the whole structure.
 Inline nodes is not an option, too.
 Accessing deeply nested members will create a long chain of `inlineNode`s.
 The cost of traversing the whole chain will have to be paid every time the variable